02-12-2019, 19º 26.032N 29º 40.678W

 A squall is catching up with us

-It cover the stars and make the night darker while it approach us from behind.
-The wind is gusting to 25 knots and the radar shows that it contain rain as well, approx 2 nm wide but it pass south of us and we only got a few drops.
+It covers the stars and makes the night darker while it approaches us from behind.
+The wind is gusting to 25 knots and the radar shows that it contains rain as well, approx 2 nm wide but it passes south of us and we only got a few drops.
 When it has passed, the wind is back to the normal 18 knots.
-Then its time for the next squall, they have really queued up behind us tonight.
-Carina is resting, hopefully she got some sleep before her watch at 2 a clock tonight.
+Then it’s time for the next squall, they have really queued up behind us tonight.
+Carina is resting, hopefully, she got some sleep before her watch that starts at two a clock tonight.
 Johan has just started his watch.

 04-12-2019, 18º 30.744N 35º 04.949W

 No other boats on AIS or in sight

 For the first time since the start we are alone out here, at least on the AIS and there are no while sails on the horizon.
 We know there are other boats out here since each boat has a YB fracker and we get position reports daily.

 When can see other boats visually around 7 nm if the sun shines on the sails and around 12 nm on the AIS.
 It’s very hard to spot a sailing boat on our radar unless it is within a couple of nautical miles from us.